tylerharter/cs320/s20/final/README.md

 serious time reflecting on them so that you can learn something about your chosen topic.

-**Teacher:** After your can articulate the most import insights, carefully decide what 10 visualizations best reveal the lessons you learned.
+**Teacher:** After you can articulate the most import insights, carefully decide what 10 visualizations best reveal the lessons you learned.
 It's OK (and good) if most of your visualizations get pruned out of the final product.
 The 10 visualizations in their final form should be highly refined, hopefully not like anything you created when doing your detective work.

-The writing that accompanies your plots will be of upmost importance.
+The writing that accompanies your plots will be of utmost importance.
 Read this essay by venture capitalist Paul Graham on useful writing before you get started: http://www.paulgraham.com/useful.html.